 Volunteer Day began in 2013, when five Network states decided to spend a day lending a hand in their communities.
 Local projects included beautifying parks, sorting donations at food pantries, painting schools and cleaning up Boys & Girls Clubs.

 Over time, the project has grown significantly, as more and more employees wanted to give back in their own communities.
-In most recent years, more than 2,500 volunteers have participated, including family members, friends and individuals served by Network programs.
+In recent years, more than 3,000 volunteers have participated, including family members, friends and individuals served by Network programs.

-This year, the MENTOR Network held its 5thAnnual Volunteer Day on Saturday, May 6, 2017.
-More than 2,500 volunteers in all of The Network’s 35 states completed 90 service projects across the country.
+The MENTOR Network held its 7thAnnual Volunteer Day on Saturday, May 4, 2019.
+Approximately 2,000 volunteers in 32 states completed 80 service projects across the country.
 As in the past, this year’s participants embraced Volunteer Day with a passion to clean up, rebuild, beautify and otherwise give back to their home communities.
 Projects included:

 - Sorting and organizing clothing donations at shelters for individuals experiencing homelessness

 - Cleaning and beautifying homes for young men who have aged out of foster care

 - Cleaning up at local parks and playgrounds

 - Planting and weeding community gardens and farms that support food pantries

 The photos below show just a few of the impactful projects volunteers devoted their time to throughout the years.
 We invite you to take a moment and meet some of the committed individuals spending a day making their community a better place to live and work.